Dineshs91/youtube-audio/README.md

 - No ads.
 - Youtube's autoplay works but with audio.

+## Options
+Currently there are no options except for enable or disable from chrome://extensions.
+I would be open to see a PR which adds a popup and some options there.
+Some options I could think of are option to choose the audio quality, enable/disable option.

 ## Development
 Fork this project.
 Navigate to chrome://extensions and enable developer mode in chrome.
 Drag and drop the directory you just cloned.
 That's it.
 Hack away.